How to Make an Art Portfolio for College: Top Tips and Expert Advice for Art School Applicants

 Final Prep & Submission

-Check your school’s submission requirements — they vary!
+Check the submission requirements for different schools — they vary!

 Follow file size limits (e.g., max 2MB)